 Terry Yanofsky is a senior retail executive with an extensive background in both entrepreneurial and corporate environments.
 She is a strategic leader, skilled at building teams around a strong vision and moving an organization towards its goals at both the national and international levels.
-Ms. Yanofsky is a director of Goodfood and the Senior Vice-President, General Manager of Sephora Canada since 2015, where she is responsible for leading the strategic direction of the company.
+Ms. Yanofsky is a director of Goodfood.
+She most recently served as the Senior Vice-President, General Manager of Sephora Canada from 2015 to 2020, where she was responsible for leading the strategic direction of the company.
 Prior to joining Sephora, Ms. Yanofsky held numerous positions at LBrands from 2010 to 2015, including General Manager for Bath & Body Works Canada and head of LBrands in China.
 Prior to LBrands, Ms. Yanofsky was with Intrawest Corporation where she headed up their retail division, comprised of 150 sporting goods and apparel stores across North America.
-Previous to Intrawest, she was with IKEA Canada for seven years in several positions of increasing responsibility, including Vice President, Business Development & Services.
+Previous to Intrawest, she was with IKEA

+Canada for seven years in several positions of increasing responsibility, including Vice President, Business Development & Services.
 While at IKEA, she developed and launched IKEA's direct retailing strategy.
-Ms. Yanofsky is currently a director of Reitmans (Canada) Limited.
+Ms. Yanofsky is currently a director of Reitmans (Canada) Limited and Canopy Growth Corporation.
 She holds a BA in Psychology from McGill University.